 Keep in mind that as much as I don't like any boxed foods around here, sometimes I do still buy the organic boxed macaroni and cheese for when Kent and I are going on a date night and the kids want to make that stuff, but that powdery cheese, ugh, it just doesn't seem right somehow.
 (We tell the kids to use extra butter for more nutrition though.)
 So this version is super easy AND now that our daughter is in chef school, she usually just makes this homemade version for all of the kids anyway and we say, “See ya!” as we head out the door.
 It's nice having older kids, and older kids who love to cook is even better!

 It's a hit!

 Creamy Stove-top Macaroni and Cheese

 - 1 pound pasta of your choice-- preferably organic.
 My favorite now is spelt pasta or einkorn pasta!
 You can try whole grain pasta if your family likes it, but my family doesn't.

 - 1/2 cup butter-- pastured butter is best

-- 1/2 cup flour I use einkorn flour mostly now, or organic all-purpose flour
+- 1/2 cup flour-- I use einkorn flour mostly now, or organic all-purpose flour

 - 3 cups whole milk sometimes I'll use cream for part of that amount, read about healthy milk choices here